Exabyte-io/documentation/docs/collaboration/organizations/overview.md

 # Creating a new organization

-You can create an organization by clicking on organization on the left sidebar:
+You can create an organization by navigating to organization on the left sidebar:

 <img data-gifffer="/images/organization-create.gif">

 As you can see there are different service levels for organizations, "Promo", "Enterprise" and "Enterprise Extra".
 "Promo" is the default organization service level with minimal set of features.
-For more information about service levels please visit [Service Levels](/billing/pricing-and-service-levels/).
+Please visit [Service Levels](/billing/pricing-and-service-levels/) for more information.

 !!! note "Organization Balance"
     The first organization is given $10 as a gift so that you can try things out.

 # Deleting organization

-If you want to delete the organization, navigate to the "EDIT BIO" tab and delete the organization:
+If you want to delete an organization, navigate to the "EDIT BIO" tab and delete the organization:

 <img data-gifffer="/images/organization-delete.gif">